We’re one big family.

 Medical Director, Practice Owner

-A native to Southern California, Dr. Woods earned her Bachelor of Science (B.S.) degree in Animal Science from Cal Poly, Pomona.
+A native to Southern California, Dr. Woods earned her Bachelor of Science (B.S.) degree in Animal Science from the California State Polytechnic University.
 Dr. Woods then moved to the Midwest to attend veterinary school at the University of Wisconsin – Madison, where she obtained her Doctor of Veterinary Medicine (D.V.M.).
-Following graduation from veterinary school, Dr. Woods completed an internship in general medicine and surgery at the Cornell University Hospital for Animals, prior to returning to the UW-‐Madison to complete two years of specialty residency training in small animal surgery.
+Following graduation from veterinary school, Dr. Woods completed an internship in general medicine and surgery at the Cornell University Hospital for Animals, prior to returning to the UW-¬‐Madison to complete two years of specialty residency training in orthopedic and soft tissue surgery.
 At the end of her surgical training, Dr. Woods spent a year working in an emergency/specialty care hospital in Iowa before returning to her native Southern California, making San Diego her home.

-Dr. Woods’ favorite part of being a general practitioner is the relationships she develops with both her patients and their families.
-Dr. Woods is known for her exceptional bedside manner and her commitment to providing the best client service and patient care available.
+Dr. Woods’ favorite part of being a general practitioner is the relationships she gets to develop with both her patients and their families, as Dr. Woods is known for her exceptional bedside manner and her commitment to providing the best client service and patient care available.
 This entails taking the time to allow a patient to “warm-up” to her – proceeding with diagnostics and treatment at the appropriate pace for the patient and client’s comfort – as well as spending the time needed to ensure that a client understands the treatment options and plan recommended for their pet.

 As a first-time mom with an active toddler to chase around, Dr. Woods enjoys spending her time away from work with her daughter; and as time permits for this new business owner and mother, Dr. Woods likes to “reset” by getting some dirt beneath her feet and heading out for a trail run, or else attending a Pilates class.

-Fun Fact(s): Dr. Woods has visited 23 of the 50 US state highpoints (nearly half!), and prior to becoming a mother and purchasing her own practice (just a few short years ago!) you could have found Dr. Woods riding her Ducati 848 EVO out on a race track!
+Fun Fact(s): Dr. Woods has visited 23 of the 50 US state highpoints (nearly half!), and prior to becoming a mother and purchasing her own practice (just a few short years ago!) you could have found Dr. Woods riding her Ducati sport bike out on a race track!

 Jeff Pollard, DVM, Diplomate ABVP